13 Study Design

 Before data from a clinical trial are unblinded, the statistical analysis plan (SAP) should be finalized.
 Modern SAPs must align with the ICH E9(R1) Estimands Framework, which requires precise definition of the treatment effect of interest before data is collected.

-The importance of pre-specifying the analysis cannot be overstated.
+Pre-specifying the analysis is essential.
 A p-value of 0.05 means something only if the test was specified in advance.

 All design decisions are documented in the protocol, the foundational document that governs how the trial will be conducted.
 A well-written protocol leaves little room for interpretation.
 It specifies exactly who can participate, what treatments will be given and how, what assessments will be performed and when, and how data will be collected and analyzed.